 FTC accuses Endo, other drugmakers of antitrust violations

-The Federal Trade Commission is accusing several drugmakers of violating antitrust laws with agreements that delayed availability of cheaper generic versions of two pain treatments.
+TRENTON, N.J.
+(AP) — The Federal Trade Commission has accused several drugmakers of violating antitrust laws, via agreements the commission said delayed the U.S. launches of cheaper generic versions of two popular pain treatments.

-It's the first so-called "pay for delay" case brought by the commission in which a drug's original maker agreed not to sell an "authorized generic" version until well after a generic drugmaker launched its product.
-That guaranteed the generic drugmakers would have no competition, and so could keep prices high, for several months.
+It's the first so-called "pay for delay" case brought by the commission in which a drug's original maker agreed not to sell its own "authorized generic" version until well after a generic drugmaker began selling its product.
+That guaranteed the generic drugmaker would have no competition, and so could keep prices high, for at least six months.

-The FTC alleges Endo Pharmaceuticals Inc., maker of Opana ER pain pills and the Lidoderm pain patch, paid Impax Laboratories and Watson Laboratories, respectively, to delay selling their approved generic versions of the products.
+The FTC alleges Endo Pharmaceuticals Inc., maker of Opana ER pain pills and the Lidoderm pain patch, paid Impax Laboratories Inc. and Watson Laboratories Inc., respectively, to delay selling their approved generic versions.
+Watson is now part of Allergan PLC, which is nominally based in Ireland but has operational headquarters in Parsippany, New Jersey.